mitul2012/spring-boot/README.md

 # Spring-boot-mongoDB CRUD operation
-This project is basic spring boot skeleton with CRUD operation on mongoDB using Rest APis and also publishing newly added user to kafka topic.
+Project is basic spring boot skeleton with CRUD operation on mongoDB with Rest APis and also publishing newly added user to kafka topic, eeverything runs inside docker as container.

 #Required tools to run project
 1. java 8 or later version